Skip to Main Content

 Ella Duggan

-Ella Duggan (she/her) is a sophomore communication studies major from Wellington, New Zealand, with minors in public relations and business studies.
-Outside of the Beacon, she is assistant music director for the Emerson Acapellics, an avid reader of romance novels, and loves hockey - Go Canucks!
+Ella Duggan (she/her) is a sophomore communication studies major from Wellington, New Zealand, with minors in public relations and marketing.
+Outside of The Beacon, she is co-music director for the Emerson Acappellics, co-president of Emerson International, and serves on the national publications subcommittee for the Public Relations Student Society of America (PRSSA).

 Latest from Ella Duggan